SovietRulez/moneywash/README.md

 # moneywash
-Thi release is for QBCore framework
+This release is for QBCore framework